bluenviron/mediamtx/README.md

 ffmpeg -re -stream_loop -1 -i file.ts -c copy -f flv rtmp://localhost:8554/mystream?user=myuser&pass=mypass
 ```

-At the moment, the RTMP listener supports only the H264 and AAC codecs.
+At the moment the RTMP listener supports only the H264 and AAC codecs.

 ### Publish a webcam